David-The-Programmer/things-i-learnt/setting-up-ssh.md

 ## 7. Disabling password authentication on the SSH server

+Disabling password authentication or password based logins prevents malicious users from login via bruteforce.
+Since we have enabled SSH via SSH keys, we do not require password authentication anymore.
+This also allows us to login to the SSH server/host with greater convenience, without having to type in the password of the SSS host everytime.

+Password authentication can be disabled by:

 1. Open the SSH config file found at `/etc/ssh/sshd_config` with `sudo vim`.
 2. Uncomment `PasswordAuthentication` and set its value to `no`.
 3. Save and close the file.
 Restart the SSH daemon by running `sudo systemctl restart sshd`.

+**Note the config file is `sshd_config`, not `ssh_config`.
+Take note of the `d`**.

 ## Useful links